hhenske/hhenske/README.md

 <body>
-Web developer, skilled in front-end technologies, including React, Javascript, and Bubble,io.
+Skilled in front-end technologies, including React, Javascript, and Bubble,io.
 Former educator and avid learner and collaborator.
 I enjoy problem solving, building, refactoring, creating and optimizing.
 Flexible and adaptable in terms of programming language, platform and tools.

 <h2>Work Experience</h2>
 <ul>